Small Business Financing

-The State Small Business Credit Initiative (SSBCI) is a federal program administered by the Department of Treasury to strengthen state programs that support private financing of socially and economically disadvantaged businesses (SEDI-owned businesses).
+The State Small Business Credit Initiative (SSBCI) is a federal program administered by the Department of Treasury to strengthen state programs that support private financing, making more capital available to small businesses located across the state.

 Arizona Loan Guarantee Program

-Borrowers must be an Arizona small business, or eligible non-profit, using the loan proceeds for an eligible business purpose in Arizona.
-Eligible business purposes include startup costs, working capital, equipment, inventory, the purchase, construction, renovation, or tenant improvements of an eligible place of business that is not for passive real estate investment purposes, and the purchase of any tangible or intangible assets except goodwill.
+Eligible business purposes include startup costs, working capital, equipment, inventory, the purchase of any tangible or intangible assets except goodwill, and the purchase, construction, renovation, or tenant improvements of an eligible place of business excluding passive real estate investment.

-Funds are targeted to Arizona businesses with fewer than 500 employees and can only be provided to businesses with fewer than 750 employees.
-The number of employees includes any parent company and all locations.
-Certain business types are ineligible under SSBCI guidelines; see our FAQs for details.
+Eligible businesses must be in Arizona and have no more than 750 employees, including any parent company and all locations.
+Some business types are ineligible under SSBCI guidelines; see our FAQs for details.

-Clearinghouse CDFI is a full-service, direct lender financing projects that create jobs & services to help people work, live, dream, grow, & thrive in healthy communities.
-It serves low-income and disadvantaged communities as well as established small businesses.
-They specialize in small business loans for acquisition, renovation, and expansion between $500,000 and $12 million, specifically collateralized with commercial real estate.
+Clearinghouse CDFI specializes in small business loans for acquisition, renovation, and expansion between $500,000 and $12 million, specifically collateralized with commercial real estate.

 Click here for more information about Clearinghouse CDFI.